The Reflecting Pool (from The Reflecting Pool – Collected Work 1977–80), 1977–9

-Jérôme Neutres and Anne-Marie Duguet, Bill Viola, exh. cat.
+Anne-Marie Duguet and Jérôme Neutres, Bill Viola, exh. cat.
 Paris, Grand Palais, Galeries nationales, Paris, Réunion des Musées Nationaux, 2014.

-Kira Perov (ed.), Bill Viola, exh. cat., New York, Whitney Museum of American Art, Los Angeles, Los Angeles County Museum of Art, Amsterdam, Stedelijk Museum, Francfort, Museum für Moderne Kunst, Schirn Kunsthalle & Karmeliterkloster, San Francisco, San Francisco Museum of Modern Art, Chicago, The Art Institute of Chicago, New York, Whitney Museum of American Art, Paris et New York, Flammarion, 1997.
+Kira Perov (ed.), Bill Viola, exh. cat.
+New York, Whitney Museum of American Art, Los Angeles, Los Angeles County Museum of Art, Amsterdam, Stedelijk Museum, Frankfurt, Museum für Moderne Kunst, Schirn Kunsthalle & Karmeliterkloster, San Francisco, San Francisco Museum of Modern Art, Chicago, The Art Institute of Chicago, New York, Whitney Museum of American Art, Paris/New York, Flammarion, 1997.

 Raymond Bellour, ‘La sculpture du temps.
 Entretien avec Bill Viola,’ Cahiers du Cinéma, n.
 379, January 1986: 35-42.